DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: The DAppSCAN-Source Dataset

 \subsubsection{Participant Recruitment}

 Analyzing such a large number of audit reports is a labor-intensive task.
-To alleviate the workload, we need to assemble a team of participants familiar with SWC weaknesses and Solidity programming.
+To alleviate the workload, we need to assemble a team of participants familiar with Solidity program and SWC weaknesses.
 The first author's university has a blockchain laboratory with experienced researchers.
-Thus, we sent invitations to the researchers in the laboratory to introduce the details of our work and the process of analyzing audit reports.
+Therefore, we sent invitations to the researchers in the laboratory to introduce the details of our work and the process of analyzing audit reports.
 We finally recruited 22 researchers for this task.